MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/content-delivery-networks.md

 The built-in Office 365 Content Delivery Network (CDN) allows Office 365 administrators to provide better performance for their organization's SharePoint Online pages by caching static assets closer to the browsers requesting them, which helps to speed up downloads and reduce latency.
 The Office 365 CDN uses the [HTTP/2 protocol](https://en.wikipedia.org/wiki/HTTP/2) for improved compression and download speeds.

 The Office 365 CDN is composed of multiple CDNs that allow you to host static assets in multiple locations, or _origins_, and serve them from global high-speed networks.
-Depending on the kind of content you want to host, you can use one or both CDNs.
+Depending on the kind of content you want to host in the Office 365 CDN, you can add **public** origins, **private** origins or both.

+Content in **public** origins within the Office 365 CDN is accessible anonymously, and can be accessed by anyone who has URLs to hosted assets.
+Because access to content in public origins is anonymous, you should only use them to cache non-sensitive generic content such as javascript files, scripts, icons and images.
+The Office 365 CDN is used by default for downloading generic resource assets like the Office 365 client applications from a public origin.

+**Private** origins within the Office 365 CDN provide private access to user content such as SharePoint Online document libraries, sites and media such as videos.
+Access to content in private origins is secured with dynamically generated tokens so it can only be accessed by users with permissions to the original document library or storage location.
+Private origins in the Office 365 CDN can only be used for SharePoint Online content, and you can only access assets through redirection from your SharePoint Online tenant.

 The Office 365 CDN service is included as part of your SharePoint Online subscription.

-Content on the Office 365 **public CDN** is accessible anonymously, and can be accessed by anyone who has URLs to hosted assets.
-Because access to content in the public CDN is anonymous, you should only use them to cache non-sensitive generic content such as javascript files, scripts, icons and images.
-The Office 365 public CDN is used by default for downloading generic resource assets like the Office 365 client applications.

-The Office 365 **SharePoint CDN** provides more secure access to user content such as SharePoint Online document libraries, sites and media such as videos.
-Access to content in the Office 365 CDN is secured with dynamically generated tokens so it can only be accessed by users with permissions to the original document library or storage location.
-The Office 365 SharePoint CDN can only be used for SharePoint Online content, and you can only access assets through redirection from your SharePoint Online tenant.

 For more information about how to use the Office 365 CDN, see [Use the Office 365 content delivery network with SharePoint Online](https://docs.microsoft.com/en-us/office365/enterprise/use-office-365-cdn-with-spo).